Wednesday Course for Euroculture Students

-Social design is recognized as an approach that prioritizes solving social problems over generating profit.
-Awareness of social design has grown since the second half of the 20th century, driven by concerns about the negative impact of commercial design and a growing emphasis on the social responsibility of designers.
-In this course, students will explore the principles of social design, analyze relevant case studies, and develop project proposals, culminating in a final poster presentation. >>> schedule >>> overview
+Social design is a practice that addresses social issues through artistic creation.
+It seeks to enhance the aesthetic quality of everyday life, prioritizing social impact over economic gain.
+Awareness of social design has grown since the second half of the 20th century, driven by a growing emphasis on the social responsibility of designers.
+The course will cover contemporary initiatives in Japan.
+In this course, students will explore the principles of social design, analyze relevant cases, and develop project proposals, culminating in a final poster presentation.
+Through this course, students will gain insight into the practice of social design while also understanding the characteristics of Japanese society.

-05 : poverty 06 : loneliness 07 : community 08 : common good 09 : well-being 10 : participation
+05 : social problems 06 : co 07 : community 08 : common good 09 : well-being 10 : participation

 11 : proposal 12 : poster making 13 : presentation 14 : presentation